 So, you want to know how to catch a mouse alive?
 Luckily, I have caught many mice alive before!
-In this post, I will let you know exactly how I did it and what I used.
-If you are looking to live-catch a mouse, then make sure that you know how to dispose of it too!
+This post will let you know exactly how I did it and what I used.
+If you are looking to live-catch a mouse, then make sure you know how to dispose of it too!

 - You want to catch it alive to release the mouse back in the wild (well done you)